Belodri/Orbital-Mini-Sandbox/PDD.md

 	- Simulation speed multiplier

 `Calculator`
 - Performs the core physics calculations for each simulation timestep.
-Handles all gravitational force computations and mutates celestial bodies.
+Handles all gravitational force computations and calculates updates for celestial bodies.
 Optimized for performance as it executes during every simulation tick.
 - Responsibilities
 	- Calculates gravitational forces between celestial bodies
-	- Mutates celestial bodies updated velocities and positions based on physics calculations
+	- Creates update DTOs for celestial bodies with new velocities and positions based on physics calculations
 	- Utilizes spatial partitioning for efficient proximity queries
-- State Ownership
-	- readonly grid
-	- readonly deltaTime
-	- readonly prevBodies

 `Grid`
 - Provides spatial partitioning functionality through QuadTree implementation to optimize gravitational force calculations.
 Reduces computational complexity from O(n²) to more efficient spatial queries.